-- Promoting a learning and working environment free from discrimination and harassment.
+- Promoting a learning and working environment free of discrimination and harassment.

-- Receiving concerns and complaints from any member of the UO community (students, staff, faculty, visitors and program participants) regarding issues of potential discrimination and discriminatory harassment at the university.
-In this investigative role, we do not act as an advocate for employees, students or community members going through its process, but rather, serves a neutral, impartial function.
+- Receiving concerns, reports, and complaints from any member of the UO community (i.e. students, staff, faculty, visitors, and program participants) regarding issues of potential discrimination and discriminatory harassment at the university.

-- Addressing and resolving concerns and complaints of discrimination and harassment through a variety of means including facilitated conversations and mediations, education and training, and investigations.
+- Addressing and resolving concerns and complaints of discrimination and harassment through referral and collaboration with stakeholders and partners across campus.

-- Explaining and clarifying university policies and procedures, and federal and state laws and regulations regarding discrimination, harassment, retaliation, and affirmative action.
+- Explaining and clarifying university policies and procedures, federal and state laws, and regulations regarding discrimination, harassment, retaliation, and equal opportunity.